rklogan/garbage/bg_notes.md

     - Dave wants to play with a lead here.
 This probably comes out of the above for the first repetition
       - @Dave, In the project I have only the initial *fingerpicked* part labelled as intro.
 Since the next part is also a post-chorus I have used this as my label for all repetitions.
 Don't care what's right; just want these notes to be consistent when we get back into prod. lmk if you think I've misunderstood your notes.

+#### Gospel
+- Outro A (The part before the final organ section)
+  - Lead?
+    - Needs development/refinement

+#### I Go Back
+- Whole song (outro possibly excluded)
+  - Something?
+    - Needs development, but maybe a slide or similar?

+#### Inverted
+- Bridge/Outro
+  - Replace the synth with something cool
+    - Synth sucks; Must be destroyed.

+#### I Don't Have Much Left
+- Interlude (The instrumental bit after the intro and its repetitions)
+  - To defeat the TMNT we need to call in Shredder!

 ### Rhythm Guitar
 #### I go back
   - Outro Kordz, bruv!